-The RS-485 communications standard satisfies the need for multidropped systems that can communicate at high data rates over long distances.
+RS-485 is a recently developed communications standard to satisfy the need for multidropped systems that can communicate at high data rates over long distances.
 RS-485 is similar to RS-422 in that it uses a balanced differential pair of wires switching from 0 to 5V to communicate data.
 RS-485 receivers can handle common mode voltages from -7V to +12V without loss of data, making them ideal for transmission over great distances.
 RS-485 differs from RS-422 by using one balanced pair of wires for both transmitting and receiving.
 Since an RS-485 system cannot transmit and receive at the same time it is inherently a half-duplex system.
 RS-485 offers many advantages over RS-232C:

-- 1) balanced line gives excellent noise immunity - 2) can communicate with SCM9B-1000 modules at 115200 baud - 3) communications distances up to 4,000 feet. - 4) true multidrop; modules are connected in parallel - 5) can disconnect modules without losing communications - 6) up to 32 modules on one line; 122 with repeaters - 7) no communications delay due to multiple modules - 8) simplified wiring using standard telephone cable to extend an existing RS-485 network or connect up to 122 modules on one serial communications port.
+- 1) balanced line gives excellent noise immunity - 2) can communicate with SCM9B-5000 modules at 115200 baud - 3) communications distances up to 4,000 feet. - 4) true multidrop; modules are connected in parallel - 5) can disconnect modules without losing communications - 6) up to 30 modules on one line or up to 3721 using Extended Address Mode and RS-485 repeaters - 7) no communications delay due to multiple modules - 8) simplified wiring using standard telephone cable

 RS-485 does have disadvantages.
 Very few computers or terminals have built-in support for this new standard.
-Interface boards are available for the IBM PC and compatibles.
-As RS-485 system usually requires an interface.
+Interface boards are available for the IBM PC and compatibles and other RS-485 equipment will become available as the standard gains popularity.
+An RS-485 system usually requires an interface.

-The SCM9B-D190 will convert RS-232 signals to RS-485 or repeat RS-485 signals.
-The SCM9B-D190 connected as an RS-485 repeater can be used
+We offer the SCM9B-A1000 and SCM9B-A2000 interface converters that will convert RS-232 signals to RS-485 or repeat RS-485 signals.
+The SCM9B-A1000 converters also include a +24Vdc, one amp power supply for powering SCM9B-5000 series modules.
+The SCM9B-A1000 or SCM9B-

+Figure 3.2 RS-485 Network.

+A2000 connected as an RS-485 repeater can be used to extend an existing RS-485 network on one serial port.